 - Never leaving a drink unattended.

-Occasionally a person may consume more than planned.
+Occasionally, a person may consume more than planned.
 In some cases, this can result in alcohol poisoning.
 If you can recognize the signs, you can help keep yourself and your friends safe.
 Alcohol depresses the nervous system.
-At high levels of consumption this can impact a person’s ability to breathe and the gag reflex, which prevents choking.
+At high levels of consumption, this can impact a person’s ability to breathe and the gag reflex, which prevents choking.
 Even after someone stops drinking, alcohol is in the system and can be fatal.
-If you see someone experiencing the following symptoms, call for help immediately:

 - Semi-consciousness or unconsciousness and cannot be awakened